momentohq/public-dev-docs/docs/sdks/unity/index.md

 sidebar_position: 4
 pagination_prev: null
 sidebar_label: Unity (C#)
-title: Get to know the Momento Unity
+title: Get to know the Momento SDK for Unity
-description: The Momento Unity allows you to create server-side applications in Unity, and take advantage of Momento's caching and pub-sub features.
+description: The Momento SDK for Unity allows you to create server-side applications in Unity, and take advantage of Momento's caching and pub-sub features.
 Find resources and examples here!
 keywords:
   - momento
   - cache